DataDog/documentation/content/en/security/upcoming_changes_notification_rules.md

 <div class="alert alert-warning">Due to this change in behavior, you may notice an increase in the number of notifications generated.
 If the conditions set in a notification rule results in a high number of notifications, a warning message is displayed in the <strong>Preview of Matching Results</strong> panel.
 To help control noise, you can use the new time aggregation mechanism.</div>

-3. Support for CSM Misconfigurations signals will be deprecated in late 2024.
+3. Support for CSM Misconfigurations signals will be deprecated in early 2025.
 Legacy signals will be retained for 15 months from their trigger date (free of charge).

 ## Notification rules source types selector